North Korea shows off possible solid-fuel ICBM at nighttime parade -analysts

-SEOUL, Feb 9 (Reuters) - Nuclear-armed North Korea unveiled what could be a new, solid-fuel intercontinental ballistic missile (ICBM) during a nighttime parade, analysts said on Thursday, citing commercial satellite imagery.
+SEOUL, Feb 9 (Reuters) - Nuclear-armed North Korea displayed multiple long-range missiles during a nighttime parade, its state media reported on Thursday, including what analysts say could be a new, solid-fuel intercontinental ballistic missile (ICBM).

-North Korea held the widely anticipated nighttime military parade on Wednesday, an event expected to showcase the country's latest weapons to mark the founding anniversary of its army.
+North Korea held the widely anticipated nighttime military parade in Pyongyang on Wednesday to mark the 75th anniversary of the founding of its army, attended by leader Kim Jong Un, state news agency KCNA said.

+The ICBMs showed North Korea's "greatest" nuclear strike capability, the KCNA said, adding that the parade also featured tactical nuclear units.

 Among the systems on display were the country's largest-yet ICBM, the Hwasong-17, followed by what some analysts said could be a new solid-fuel ICBM.